Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:linelengthb)Relationship between line length at a concession stand and scans</p>
 </div>

-While we can see a pattern in the data where line-length tends to peak at specific times, the relationship to cumulative scans isn't very tight.
-It appears that fans that enter early tend to rush concession stands and fans that come in near the begining of the game take a seat and go to concession stands later.
-There is a lot of variability in this data.
+While we can see a pattern in the data where line length peaks at specific times, the relationship to cumulative scans isn't very tight; it appears that fans that enter early tend to rush concession stands and fans that come in near the beginning of the game take a seat and go to concession stands later.
+So there is a lot of variability in this data.

 ### Analyzing the results

 We can analyze this data in much the same fashion as we have analyzed data in previous chapters.
 However, we'll introduce a new tool here called a _generalized additive model_.
 Be careful with this technique.
-While you might find that it is a silver bullet that can easily model many distributions, it is a little more difficult to work with than a math equation provided by regression.
+While you might find it a silver bullet that can easily model many distributions, it is a little more challenging than a math equation provided by regression.
 We'll use the `mgcv` [@R-mgcv] library to access the `gam` function.
-As is often the case, we'll need to do a little data preparation before applying our tool.
+As is often the case, we'll need data preparation before applying our tool.